:: Wholesale prices (to shops) are listed :: Retail prices (to individuals) are double ::

 internally threaded nostril piece.

-This could also be used as a stud in an ear or elsewhere.
+This could also be used as a stud in an ear, conch, philtrum piercing, or elsewhere.

 Indian nostril screws and pressure fit pin style nostril jewelry. $10/each.